jamesWalczak/climatrix/README.md

 **Climatrix** is a flexible toolbox for sampling and reconstructing climate datasets.

-It provides utilities and an [xarray](https://docs.xarray.dev/en/latest/index.html) accessor that simplifies the workflow of working with climate data arrays — from preprocessing to statistical sampling
+It provides utilities and an [xarray](https://docs.xarray.dev/en/latest/index.html) accessor that simplifies the workflow of working with climate data arrays — from preprocessing to statistical sampling.

 ______________________________________________________________________